It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

 This used to be a Hardee’s.

-I mean, that’s like comparing myself to Keith Urban’s hair.
+I mean, that’s like comparing my hair to Keith Urban’s hair.

-I am pretty awesome but next to Keith Urban’s hair?
+Mine is pretty awesome but next to Keith Urban?

 It was so good to spend four days with my parents, celebrate my sister dog’s birthday, and cleanse my soul for a few days after a rough summer.